guolingege/apple-swift-protobuf/README.md

 cd swift-protobuf
 ```

-Pick what released version of SwiftProtobuf you are going to use.
+Pick what released version of AppleSwiftProtobuf you are going to use.
 You can get
 a list of tags with:

 ```bash